ignite/cli/docs/04 Use cases/03_nft/03_nft.md

 NFT are defined by the contract proposal ERC721.
 The contract proposal and definition can be read on https://eips.ethereum.org/EIPS/eip-721

-The NFT contract will use the following functions
+The NFT contract will implement the following functions

 ```
 totalSupply() - Total amount of emitted tokens.